kroganlab/mist/README.md

-MIST
+# MIST
 ----

-# New in Version 1.5
+## New in Version 1.5

-MiST now automatically scales the specificity score to dataset size (number of independent baits).
+MiST now automatically uses the scaled  specificity score (specificity18, by default) in the combined MiST score.
 See `docs/ScalingSpecificity.pdf` for a discussion of this change.
-This means MiST thresholds and weights should be closer to those used in the original study, but also scores are sensitive to MiST version. *Don't change versions mid-study!*
+This means MiST thresholds and weights should be closer to those used in the original study, but also scores will be sensitive to MiST version. *Don't change versions mid-study without changing your yml file!*

-To disable this specificity score scaling, change your config yml file to include:
+You can disable the use of specificity score scaling in the combined MiST score by changing your config yml file to include:

 ```
   standardize_specificity : FALSE
 ```

-See `tests/small/mist_small_test.yml` for example config yml file.
+See `tests/small/mist_small_test.yml` for an example config yml file.

+We do not recommend disabling this in general, but it can be useful for consistency with previous versions.
+Regardless of the setting, the output will include columns for both the scaled and unscaled specificity; this setting changes which specificity score will be used in MiST score.

 # 1. Necessary Resources